 Furthermore, the specificity of one compound, DHR23 as well as a range of other ligands were tested for binding to a set of RNA models, as well as the modified and unmodified decoding region RNA constructs.
 The results show that DHR23 has preferred binding to structured RNA as compared to ssRNA, as well as a modest preference for the A-site RNA.
 Also our results indicate that modified nucleotides at or near the ligand-binding pocket may affect binding affinity of small molecules.

 In summary, the results from this work have shown that generation of compounds based on these simplified structures in combination with FID screening may lead to selective reagents for RNA internal bulges, loops, mismatches, or other unique secondary structure elements.

 Asare-Okai, Papa Nii, "Method Development And Applications To Screening And Characterization Of Rrna-Targeting Small Molecules" (2011).
 Wayne State University Dissertations.
-Paper 156.
+156.